This is a review for the Super Power Bar, a high tensile strength, stainless steel power bar manufactured by American Barbell.

 Super Power Bar Review – Summary

 I really like this bar.
 I think the name leaves a lot to be desired, but the bar itself is bad ass.
 The stainless steel shaft fails to disappoint, and the coloration of shaft makes this bar about as unique as it could possibly be among the standard go-to power bars.
-The specifications are above average, the measurements all check out, and the hard chrome on the sleeves is actually hard chromium, and not something else entirely; something more than one manufacturer out there misleads us about.
+The specifications are above average, the measurements all check out, and the hard chrome on the sleeves is actually hard chromium, and not something else entirely (like many manufacturers like to mislead us about.)

-This may shock some of you, but my Chan Bar has been spending a bit more time in the gun rack ever since I picked up this bar.
-Even though both the Chan and the Super both have nearly perfect grips (despite accomplishing this differently), I have been liking the Super more since it not only feels more rigid, but it also is a much, much quieter bar.
-Even considering the custom knurl pattern of the Chan and how great it is for deads and power cleans, I still find I’m preferring the Super Power Bar.
+This may shock some of my older readers, but my Chan Bar has been spending a bit more time in the gun rack ever since I picked up the Super.
+Even though both the Chan and the Super both have nearly perfect grips (despite accomplishing this differently), I’ve been liking the Super more since it not only feels more rigid but is also a much, much quieter bar.
+Even considering the custom knurl pattern of the Chan and how great it is for deads and cleans, I still find I’m preferring the Super Power Bar.
 Of course, this doesn’t make the Chan any less of a bar.
 The Super retails for a lot more cash, so it better outperform a multi-purpose bar in the heavy compound lifts.

-The only downside to the Super Power Bar is that price*.
-I will not argue that $595 for a power bar is a lot of money.
-Still though, considering the alternatives in the stainless steel department, the price is definitely more than reasonable.
+The only downside to the Super Power Bar is that price.
+I won’t argue that $595 for a power bar is a lot of money.
+Still, considering the alternatives in the stainless steel department, the price is definitely more than reasonable.
 Ivanko stainless steel bars will set you back well over a grand.
 Iron Wolfe bars are stainless steel as well, but expect to pay north of $800 for one of those, and they’re only single lift bars (deadlift bar, bench bar, squat bar.)